On this page:

-Under section 106A of the Transfer of Land Act 1958, the Registrar of Titles determined Version 7 of the Registrar's requirements for paper conveyancing transactions (DOCX, 863.7 KB).
+Under section 106A of the Transfer of Land Act 1958, the Registrar of Titles determined version of the Registrar's requirement for paper conveyancing transactions.
 This document sets out which instruments must be lodged electronically by conveyancers, lawyers, authorised deposit-taking institutions (ADIs) and other Subscribers to an ELN.

 There are currently three ELNs active in Victoria and each allows a Subscriber to lodge certain transactions.

 Property Exchange Australia Ltd (PEXA) and Sympli Australia Pty Ltd (Sympli)

 PEXA’s online platform allows for the lodgment of nearly all instrument types with the Land Registry.

 Sympli's online platform allows for the lodgment of small subset of instrument types with the Land Registry.